enkidevs/curriculum/python/core/control-structures/the-not-operator.md

 ---
 ## Content

 Using Python's `not` operator before a boolean expression negates the expression.
-In other words, if the expression evaluates to true, placing a `not` in front of it means the phrase as a whole will evaluate to false, and vice versa.
+In other words, if the original expression evaluates to true, placing a `not` in front of it means the phrase as a whole will evaluate to false, and vice versa.

 For example: